Health & Safety Plan

 We understand that some families may find it important to know the vaccination status of the adults and students with whom their children spend the school day.
 However, we as a school will not share the vaccination status of any student or staff member.

 As the threat of Covid-19 transmission continues, especially in those who are not able to be vaccinated, it is going to take the diligence and determination of the entire MPFS community to keep the risk of Covid-19 infection as low as possible.
 As such, it is vital for all of us, faculty and staff, families and students, to fully commit to the following expectations (which are in line with the the recommendations from our various resources):

 - Staying Home When Experiencing Symptoms

 First and foremost, all students and employees must stay home if experiencing Covid related symptoms, despite the fact that many of these symptoms are associated with many other respiratory illnesses.
 This is imperative.
-If a student has covid-related symptoms, they will need a negative Covid PCR test, a doctor’s note, and/or a resolution of symptoms before returning to school.

 All staff and students will wear a mask when inside buildings on campus.
 Masks are optional when students or staff are outside.
 Reusable masks will be cared for appropriately and disposable masks will be disposed of properly.
 Age Considerations - All students and staff will wear masks inside, but our youngest students will continue to be supported and nurtured, as always, in ways that are developmentally appropriate.
 Teachers will continue to be in tune with students’ needs and capabilities, and will exercise realistic mitigation practices regarding mask wearing.